spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Variable
 A name which is assigned a value.
 ## Vector
-In GIS, features composed of point, line or polygon geometry.
+In GIS, features composed of point, line, or polygon geometry.
 ## Visual Hierarchy

 ## Waypoint